evilactually/dvk/README.md

 use dvk::*;

 ...
-// This will load the vulkan shared library and the 3 global commands let mut core = VulkanCore::new().unwrap();
+// This will load vulkan shared library and 3 global commands let mut core = VulkanCore::new().unwrap();

 // The null method is used to get type-safe "NULL" handles